 Sarah Molinaro, M.S.
 (2019) — Stream Ecologist, INHS, University of Illinois

 Dr. Michael Louison (2018) — Assistant Professor, McKendree University

 Austin Rundus, M.S.
 (2017)

 Each field season, our lab provides internships to undergraduate students to gain valuable experience in fisheries field ecology.
 Through our collaboration with the Illinois Department of Natural Resources Division of Fisheries, we place students side by side with professional fisheries managers to assist with extensive field sampling of fish populations throughout Illinois.
 Our interns gain valuable, real-world experience in fisheries ecology and are an important part of many of the fisheries research and management activities throughout the state of Illinois.

 If you’re interested in learning more about becoming an intern for our Lab, please contact Sarah King at email@example.com

 In addition, students can work in our lab to gain valuable research experience and class credit during the fall and spring semesters.
-If you are an undergraduate student interested in research credit (NRES293 or NRES294), contact Dr. Stein at email@example.com.
+If you are an undergraduate student interested in research credit (NRES293 or NRES294), contact Sarah King at firstname.lastname@example.org.